nubenetes/awesome-kubernetes/docs/message-queue.md

 - [towardsdatascience.com: A journey to Airflow on Kubernetes](https://towardsdatascience.com/a-journey-to-airflow-on-kubernetes-472df467f556)
 - [dzone: Apache Airflow Architecture on OpenShift](https://dzone.com/articles/apache-airflow-architecture-on-openshift)
 - [redhat.com: Monitoring Apache Airflow using Prometheus](https://www.redhat.com/en/blog/monitoring-apache-airflow-using-prometheus)
+- [towardsdatascience.com: Apache Airflow for containerized data-pipelines](https://towardsdatascience.com/apache-airflow-for-containerized-data-pipelines-4d7a3c385bd) Are you having problems running tasks with a different version of Python on Airflow?
+In this article, I explain how to solve this issue.

 ### Couler
 - [Couler](https://github.com/couler-proj/couler) Couler aims to provide a unified interface for constructing and managing workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.